amoghRZP/hello/README.md

 # hello
-Sample Projects to get hands on Golang.
+Sample Project to get hands on Golang.